Electronics and Communication Engineering

 PEO2: To provide students with strong foundational concepts and also advanced techniques and tools in order to enable them to build solutions or systems of varying complexity.

-PEO3: To prepare students to critically analyze existing literature in an area of specialization and ethically develop innovative and research oriented methodologies to solve the problems identified.
+PEO3: To prepare students to critically analyse existing literature in an area of specialization and ethically develop innovative and research-oriented methodologies to solve the problems identified.

 Engineering Graduates will be able to:

 - Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.